-Currently listed as Vulnerable by the IUCN, the white-lipped peccary once occurred throughout Central and South America, moving through the forest to follow fruiting patterns of tree species in the groups of up to 500 individuals.
-However, most of these huge herds have become broken apart as their population suffer from the habitat degradation and fragmentation.
+Currently listed as Vulnerable by the IUCN, the white-lipped peccary once occurred throughout Central and South America, moving through the forest to follow fruiting patterns of tree species in groups of up to 500 individuals.
+However, most of these huge herds have become broken apart as their population suffers from habitat degradation and fragmentation.

 Both seed predator and seed disperser, the peccary is extremely important in maintaining the Caquetá Moist Forests and other rainforest ecosystems by maintaining tree species turnover in the long term.
-They also excavate (till) the leaf litter with their noses, looking for grubs and other food and in so turning over the leaves and roots improve litter decomposition and aeration of the soil.
+They also excavate (till) the leaf litter with their noses, looking for grubs and other food and, in doing so, turning over the leaves and roots to improve litter decomposition and aeration of the soil.

 The Caquetá Moist Forest occurs in the Colombian Amazon.
 It is bound on the northeast by the Guainía, Guaviare, and Guayabero Rivers and on the western extreme by the small Rio Losada, south of the Serranía de la Macarena.
 The southern border of the region extends southeast from the headwaters of the Rio Caguan, which then converges with the Caquetá.
 The region extends east into Brazil.

 The Caquetá Moist Forest is a transitional area between the floristic provinces of the Amazon Basin forests and the western Guayana Shield region.
 There are three structural types of forest found here.
 High forest is found on well-drained soils with a canopy height of 24 m and basal area of 32 m2/ha.
-Low forest is on poorly-drained soils with a canopy of 10 m and a 17 m2/ha basal area.
+The low forest is on poorly drained soils with a canopy of 10 m and a 17 m2/ha basal area.
 Permanent swamp forest is on poorly-drained soils dominated by palms such as moriche, with a canopy of 18 m and basal area of 27 m2/ha.

 Deforestation for plantations and cattle pasture is the most severe threat to the natural rainforest habitat currently.
 Large quantities of ornamental fish, particularly arawana, are harvested for international trade, although the severity of this threat to potential species extinction remains unknown.